 Lisle, IL 60532

-Benedictine University accepts cash, personal checks, cashier's checks, money orders, Visa, MasterCard and Discover.
+Benedictine University accepts cash, personal checks, cashier's checks, money orders, Visa, MasterCard, American Express (with Cashier only) and Discover.
 Student may view and pay their accounts online at www.ben.edu/MyBenU from any on-campus computer or access MyBenU via BenUConnect at www.ben.edu/BenUConnect from off-campus.
 Instructions on how to make an online payment.

 Benedictine University has partnered with Higher One to provide interest-free monthly payment options through the TuitionPay Plan.
 Students may create budgets to manage their tuition costs annually or per term.
 Students may enroll online at http://www.tuitionpaymentplan.com/ben or call (800) 635-0120 to speak with a TuitionPay consultant.
 Be sure to have your estimated expenses ready when you call or visit the Web site.
 If your budget changes at any time (increase/decrease in financial aid, increase/decrease of tuition charges or fees), please contact TuitionPay to adjust your payment plan accordingly.
 Please note that if the budget amount does not equal your balance due with BU, a financial hold and late payment fee may apply.
 Please note that you will continue to receive monthly billing statements from Benedictine University while enrolled in a payment plan through TuitionPay until your student account balance with Benedictine is paid in full.